joelnitta/ms_template/README.md

 # ms_template

 An example repository for automated creation of scientific manuscripts in `pdf` and Microsoft Word format for submission to journals.

 ## Rendering manuscripts

 To render the manuscript, run `render.R` in the `code` folder:
 `Rscript code/render.R`.

 Rendered output will show up in the `results` folder in `pdf` and `docx` format.

 ## Adjusting styles

 Adjust the `csl` (bibliography style), `docx` (MS Word format such as line spacing, fonts, etc), and `sty` (misc. `latex` formatting) files in the `ms` folder as needed to produce rendered manuscripts with appropriate styling for your journal of choice without the need to edit the `Rmd` file (hardly).
+The example style is set to [*New Phytologist*](https://nph.onlinelibrary.wiley.com/journal/14698137).

 For details, see the `Rmd` file and the [rendered output of this example](https://github.com/joelnitta/ms_template/blob/master/example_output/ms.pdf).
+Also, [this blog post](https://www.joelnitta.com/post/rmd-to-docx/).

 ## Dependencies